 Ordinarily, Sunesis crews would have used a GPS rover to measure around the stockpile and then estimate the building footprint.
 Jack explains, “It’s a tricky exercise to approximate soil quantities on a job this size – too low and we lose money, too high and we lose the bid.”

 Instead, the company opted to test drone-enabled measurements with help from partner SITECH Ohio.
-SITECH provided a DJI Phantom 4 equipped with the Propeller visualization and analytics platform.
-Once the site was flown, the data was uploaded to the Trimble Stratus drone mapping and analytics platform, and then exported to Trimble Business Center.
+SITECH provided a DJI Phantom 4 RTK drone.
+Once the site was flown, the data was uploaded to the Trimble Stratus drone visualization and analytics platform, and then exported to Trimble Business Center.

 Brown says, “Within a couple hours, I had the site survey data modeled within Business Center and was able to run calculations and determine quantities in order to create a bid for the client.
 We built the model and completed the job—the numbers were right on the money.”